How has the recruitment process changed for graduates?

 To give some perspective, around 21% of graduate applicants are likely to pass up on applying for a role if it does not list salary information.
 In comparison, only 12% of graduates said they would not apply for a job based on a company's reputation (Smith, 2021) .
 Whilst a good salary can be an attractive component of your recruitment campaign, graduates will also consider the theoretical cost of obtaining the role.

 As an example, if your company requires the candidate to attend multiple in-person interviews, they will likely have to pay for their travel and accommodation to attend.
 Offering online or digital interviews and assessment tools can help save candidates money whilst making your vacancy more desirable to applicants.

 If you're looking for a practical way to implement effective digital assessment tools for your latest graduate recruitment drive, look no further than Tazio.
 We can help to design an all-in-one package that enables you to take control of your graduate recruitment strategy.

-To learn more, get in touch with one of our friendly experts by clicking the get in touch button.
+To learn more, get in touch with one of our friendly experts today.

 Subscribe To Updates